-- To discuss the agency and carrier coordination processes suggested or required by CSMAC, the FCC and NTIA. - To share ideas and address concerns regarding best practices to ensure smooth and timely relocation and transitional sharing prior to relocation. - 4.
+- To better understand the Federal agency spectrum clearing process and associated issues. - To discuss the agency and carrier coordination processes suggested or required by CSMAC, the FCC and NTIA. - o To share ideas and address concerns regarding best practices to ensure smooth and timely relocation and transitional sharing prior to relocation. - 4.
 Include Trusted Agents in the early distribution of Transition Plans. - Should include non-redacted information - 5.
 Hold regular meetings (quarterly?) with commercial licensees, FCC, NTIA and Federal agencies to discuss and refine process, identify and resolve issues, and share information. - Will help deal with progress and conceptional issues - o Could also serve as Stakeholder Requirements Definition meetings - o Could also support additional band-specific Coordination Symposia